 - The charge crystallizes even in the event of company’s failure to meet the loan repayment obligations according to specified schedule in terms of predetermined agreement with the lender.

 - Upon the liquidation of the company.

-When the floating charge crystalizes it become fixed charge and the company cannot change either the nature/identity of the property or otherwise dispose-off the property until the dues of charge holder is fully paid.
+When the floating charge crystallizes it become fixed charge and the company cannot change either the nature/identity of the property or otherwise dispose off the property until the dues of charge holder are fully paid.